Lang: enLang: el

 Teaching hours and credit allocation: 44 hours, 8 credits

-This module aims to equip students with a sound working knowledge and understanding of key legal skills required in order to operate successfully in the arts market.
-The roles and responsibilities of artists and professional managers in relation to legal and related business issues will be examined, and the students will be provided with a detailed and advanced understanding of latest developments in law and practice of artwork transactions.
-This course also aims to analyse the export procedure of objects of art, the protection of artists’ rights, and to enable students to critically evaluate international statutes related to the acquisition and disposal of works of art.
+This course introduces students to art law, institutions of art and culture, museums, galleries, cultural organizations and their legal frame.
+It looks at the elements of the international trade in art, including dealers, museums, collectors (collection as investment property), auctions, auction houses, etc. It aims to equip students with a sound working knowledge and understanding of key legal skills required to operate successfully in the arts market.
+The rights of the artists, the rights to access and participate in cultural life.
+The roles and responsibilities of artists, curators, art dealers and professional managers in relation to legal and related business issues will be examined and the students will be provided with a detailed and advanced understanding of the latest developments in law and practice relating to artwork transactions.
+This course also aims to analyse the export procedure of objects of art and the protection of artists’ rights and to enable students to critically evaluate the international law relating to the acquisition and disposal of works of art.
+Modern issues of art law, like digital art and AI art, street art and money laundering via art will be analysed.
+Important cases will be presented.

-• develop an understanding of the legal framework of the arts market
+• develop an understanding of the legal framework of the art market

 • understand the legal context within which professional practice in arts market is grounded

-• explore the use and development of laws governing art investment
+• explore the use and development of the laws governing art investment

-• develop knowledge of different types of contracts concerning artwork transactions
+• develop knowledge of the different types of contracts concerning artwork transactions, domestic and international

 • develop knowledge of auction rules